Loading...

 • Portable shade systems

-• Perimeter/exclusion fencing if not part of a rotational grazing management plan provided with the application submission
+• Perimeter/exclusion fencing and systems not mentioned as part of the rotational grazing management plan provided with the application submission

-• Consulting services not related to a grazing management plan and/or any plan not prepared by a qualified consultant/professional
+• Consulting services not related to a grazing management plan and/or costs associated with any plan not prepared by a qualified consultant

 • Non-renewable power sources